Radius of convergence in lattice QCD at finite $\mu_B$ with rooted staggered fermions: Numerical results

 The results for the extrapolated radius of convergence in the thermodynamic limit for the various temperatures investigated in this work are collected in Fig.~\ref{fig:rcnsbeta}.

 The radius of convergence is $\mu_B/T \approx 2$ and almost constant in the range of temperatures investigated in this paper.
-Note that this radius is larger than the radius of $\frac{3}{2} \frac{m_\pi}{T} \approx 1.4$ one would expect from pion condensation.
+Note that this radius is larger than the radius of $\frac{3}{2} \frac{m_\pi}{T} \approx 1.4$ where reweighting from the phase quenched theory is expected to break down due to the onset of pion condensation.

-The existence of a genuine phase transition in the thermodynamic limit is signaled by the vanishing of the imaginary part of the Lee-Yang zeros closest to the real axis.
+The existence of a genuine phase transition in the thermodynamic limit is signaled by the vanishing of the imaginary part of the Lee-Yang zero closest to the real axis.
 In Fig.~\ref{fig:immu} we show the imaginary part of the LY zero closest to the origin as a function of the volume at $\beta=3.35$.
 This extrapolates to a finite value, indicating that the radius of convergence is not determined by a phase transition.
-Also this value turns out to be almost temperature-independent in the range of temperatures considered here.
+Also this value turns out to be almost temperature independent in the range of temperatures considered here.